serggasp/comp6741/docs/index.md

 # News

+* 30 Jan 2024: The Monday lecture has been moved to a larger room: Matthews 310.
+* 29 Jan 2024: The course outline link has been updated to this term's edition.
+Main change: the assignment mark is composed only of the marks of 2 individual assignments and 1 group assignment.
 * 25 Jan 2024: The forum (see below) is now active for 2024 Term 1.
 If you are enroled or plan to enrol in 2024T1, please join the forum.
-* 29 Jan 2024: The course outline link has been updated to this term's edition.
-Main change: the assignment mark is composed only of the marks of 2 individual assignments and 1 group assignment.

 # Resources